Greenland Sea ecoregion – fisheries overview

-A total of around 60 vessels currently operate in the Greenland Sea ecoregion.
-In addition to the Greenland fleet, EU, Faroe Islands, Norway, and Russia are fishing in the ecoregion.
+Around 60 vessels currently operate in the Greenland Sea ecoregion.
+In addition to the Greenlandic fleet, EU, Faroe Islands, Norway, and Russian Federation (Russia henceforth) are fishing in the ecoregion.

-As the ecoregion is within the Greenland Exclusive Economic Zone (EEZ), the management of marine resources are under Greenland authority.
-Fisheries targeting widely distributed fish stocks (e.g., Norwegian spring- spawning (NSS) herring [her.27.1-24a514a], mackerel [mac.27.nea], and capelin [cap.27.2a514]) are managed by the North East Atlantic Fisheries Commission (NEAFC) or coastal state agreements.
+As the ecoregion is within the Greenlandic Exclusive Economic Zone (EEZ), the management of marine resources are under Greenlandic authority.
+Fisheries targeting widely distributed stocks (e.g., Norwegian spring‑spawning (NSS) herring [her.27.1-24a514a] and mackerel [mac.27.nea]) are managed by the North‑East Atlantic Fisheries Commission (NEAFC).
 The fisheries of Greenland halibut (ghl.27.561214) and golden redfish (reg.27.561214) have been managed bilaterally with Iceland during the past decade.

 Fishing activity is mainly concentrated in the southern part of the region, south of 70°N. The primary pelagic species are herring, and mackerel, fished by pelagic trawl and purse-seine.
 The most important demersal fisheries are the bottom-trawl fisheries for Atlantic cod (cod.2127.1f14), Greenland halibut, golden redfish, and demersal beaked redfish (reb.27.14b).
 Northern shrimp is the main exploited invertebrate species in this ecoregion.